konrad1s/FlyingBirds/README.md

 - **Control System**: Program your bird’s behavior using a Lua script.
 - **Competitive Gameplay**: Absorb smaller players, avoid larger birds, and grab power-ups to stay alive.
 - **Power-Ups**: Power-Ups like Food, SpeedBoost, and Protection spawn around the map to help you grow stronger or survive.
-- **Easy to Learn, Fun to Master**: The simple concept (move and grow) hides a deep strategic layer via your custom code.
+- **Easy to Learn**: The simple concept (move and grow) hides a deep strategic layer via your custom code.

 ---